vmware/splinterdb/docs/site/content/docs/v0.0.1/usage.md

   - The initial thread should be the one to call `splinterdb_close()` when the `splinterdb` instance is no longer needed.

-  - Threads (other than the initial thread) that will use the `splinterdb` must be registered before use and unregistered before exiting:

-    - From a non-initial thread, call `splinterdb_register_thread()`.
-      Internally, SplinterDB will allocate scratch space for use by that thread.

-    - To avoid leaking memory, a non-initial thread should call `splinterdb_deregister_thread()` before it exits.

-  - Known issue: In a pinch, non-initial, registered threads may call `splinterdb_close()`, but their scratch memory would be leaked.
+  - Threads are registered automatically the first time they call a SplinterDB public API, and are deregistered automatically when they exit.
+Internally, SplinterDB allocates per-thread scratch space at registration time.

+  - The low-level thread registration APIs remain available for tests and callers that want to reserve or release a thread ID explicitly.

   - Note these rules apply to system threads, not [runtime-managed threading](https://en.wikipedia.org/wiki/Green_threads) available in higher-level languages.